Asqatasun/Asqatasun/docs/Rule-1-9-4.md

 ### Decision level

-**semidecidable**
+**Semi-Decidable**

 ## Algorithm

 ### Selection

+#### Set1

-All the `<object>` tags with a "type" attribute that starts with "image/..."
+All the `<object>` tags with a `"type"` attribute that starts with "image/..." not identified as captcha (see Notes about captcha detection)  (object[type^=image])

 ### Process

-The selection handles the process
+For each element of **Set1**, raise a MessageA

+##### MessageA

+-    code : **ManualCheckOnElements**
+-    status: Pre-Qualified
+-    parameter : `"data"` attribute, tag name, snippet
+-    present in source : yes

 ### Analysis

 #### Not Applicable

-Selection is empty (The page has no `<object>` tag with a "type" attribute that starts with "image/...")
+The page has no `<object>` tag with a "type" attribute that starts with "image/..." (**Set1** is empty)

 #### Pre-qualified

-The selection is not empty
+The page has at least one `<object>` tag with a "type" attribute that starts with "image/..." (**Set1** is not empty)

 ## Notes

-No notes yet for that rule
+An element is identified as a CAPTCHA when the "captcha" occurrence is found :

+- on one attribute of the element
+- or within the text of the element
+- or on one attribute of one parent of the element
+- or within the text of one parent of the element
+- or on one attribute of a sibling of the element
+- or within the text of a sibling of the element